Daniele Russo (footballer, born 1973)

-Daniele Russo (born 3 July 1973) is an Italian football manager who is assistant manager of Adana Demirspor.
+Daniele Russo (born 3 July 1973) is an Italian football manager and a former player.
+He is the assistant manager of the Turkey national football team.

 Playing career

 Russo started his playing career with Italian fourth division side Piombino.
 In 1994, he signed for Centense in the Italian third division.
 In 1995, Russo signed for Italian second division club Perugia, where he made 17 league appearances and scored 0 goals.
 In 1996, he signed for Pistoiese in the Italian third division.
 Before the second half of 1996–97, Russo signed for Italian second division team Castel di Sangro.
 In 2000, he signed for Viterbese in the Italian third division.
 In 2003, he signed for Italian second division outfit Pescara.
 In 2005, Russo signed for Italian third division side Atletico Roma.

 Managerial career

-In 2011, he was appointed assistant manager of Catania in the Italian Serie A. In 2016, he was appointed assistant of Italian Serie A club Milan.
+In 2011, Russo was appointed assistant manager of Catania in the Italian Serie A. In 2016, he was appointed assistant of Italian Serie A club Milan.
 In 2017, Russo was appointed assistant manager of Sevilla in Spain.
 In 2019, he was appointed assistant manager of Italian club Fiorentina.
-In 2021, Russo was appointed assistant manager if Adana Demirspor in Turkey.
+In 2021, Russo was appointed assistant manager of Adana Demirspor in Turkey.

+In 2023, Daniele Russo was appointed assistant manager of the Turkish national football team.